EtainClub/blurt/doc/exchangequickstart.md

 Exchange Quickstart
 -------------------

 System Requirements: A dedicated server or virtual machine with a minimum of 64GB of RAM, and at least 350GB of fast **local** SSD storage.
-STEEM is one of the most active blockchains in the world and handles an incredibly large amount of transactions per second, as such, it requires fast storage to run efficiently.
+BLURT is one of the most active blockchains in the world and handles an incredibly large amount of transactions per second, as such, it requires fast storage to run efficiently.

 With the right equipment and technical configuration a reindex should take **no longer than 72 hours**.
 If recommendations are not followed precisely, the reindex can drag on for days or even weeks with significant slowdowns towards the end.